 Most gardening activities take place during the morning, and classes are held in the afternoon.
 Volunteers will participate in different activities according to their interests and abilities.
 The Center is open all year round, however, during wintertime (July-August) there are fewer activities based outdoors.
 Volunteers will work 5 days per week and have 2 days off.

-General Pacheco is a neighborhood located northeast of Buenos Aires's Metropolitan area.
-It is about 90 minutes from the City of Buenos Aires, and 70 minutes from Ezeiza International Airport.
-Pacheco is a neighborhood located on the outskirts of Buenos Aires.
-Away from city noise and commercial areas, but connected to the city by bus, so it only takes 1 and a half hours to be downtown.
+MILPA Community Centre is located in General Pacheco, northeast of Buenos Aires's Metropolitan area, away from city noise and commercial areas, but connected to the city by bus, so it only takes 1 and a half hours to be downtown.

 Volunteers working on this project will stay in our Volunteer House.
-The Volunteer House provides accommodation for a maximum of 6 volunteers in spacious, and bright rooms overlooking the garden where you can enjoy the sounds and scents of nature.
+The Volunteer House provides accommodation for a maximum of 3 volunteers in spacious and bright rooms overlooking the garden where you can enjoy the sounds and scents of nature.
 These are shared rooms with private bathrooms and showers for each room and exclusively for the use of volunteers.
-Breakfast and lunch are provided during workdays (5 days a week).

 In addition to this, there is a completely equipped kitchen, which is a shared space for the volunteers and community members to enjoy.